wemmm/My-CV/README.md

 **Tata Consultancy Services** (August 2017 to January 2018)
 *Assistant systems engineer*
 I worked as part of a close-knit, diverse team to create innovative apps and prototypes for clients.
-We were tech agnostic and worked in a broad variety of frameworks and languages: Python, Flask, Ruby, RoR, JavaScript, Node.js and React to name a few!
+We were tech agnostic and worked in a broad variety of frameworks and languages: Python, Flask, Ruby, RoR, JavaScript, Node.js and React.

 **Artist/Designer** (2012 to 2017)
 *Freelance artist/designer*